MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 Answer auto attendant and call queue calls directly from Teams
 ===========================================================

 Teams users can receive and answer calls from Cloud auto attendants and call queues directly from their Teams client.
-For Teams users, the auto attendant feature is now generally available, and the call queue capability is in preview.
+For Teams users, the auto attendant and call queue feature are now generally available.

 ## What are auto attendants and call queues?